PolyCortex/pyMuse/README.md

   muse-player -f you_recorded_data.muse -s osc.udp://localhost:5001
   ```
 Note that you can add your recorded data to the following [repository](https://github.com/PolyCortex/MuseData) to share it with the other members.
+6. Now you can display your recorded session using eeg displayer, or processing with your favorite software.